Our Linguistics Fridays Colloquia series is back this Spring, with a great lineup of diverse and interesting talks.

 Talks or reading groups are held (almost) every Friday from 4:00-5:00 between February 26-April 30.
 Linguistics Fridays will take place online again this semester.
 Contact Becky Shields to be added to our mailing list to receive the meeting link.

-Check the Language Sciences Events page for details of individual talks – titles and abstracts will be added closer to the event dates.
+Check the Language Sciences Events page for abstracts of individual talks.

 Linguistics Fridays Spring 2021 Schedule

 |Feb.
 26||Grady Kepler, UW-Madison||Preposition Placement in Wh-Relative Clauses Among Speakers of American English|